vda-lab/vda-lab.github.io/_posts/2020-04-01-online-exercise-sessions.md

 Not being allowed to teach face-to-face at university in these COVID-19 times, we are resorting to online tools like Google Hangouts, Zoom, Blackboard Collaborate and others.
 Each of these has their pros and cons, but I don't intend this post to be a full review of these different tools.
 Let's just mention that they're not an ideal fit to what we want.

 ## Online exercise sessions != online lectures
 Running exercise sessions instead of regular teaching adds additional constraints on the type of tool that we can use.
 In a normal face-to-face setting, students will all work on their own while the teachings assistants and I walk around.
-Although students will typically raise their hands if they are stuck with an exercise, we have quick glances at their screens to see how they're coping as some are more active in asking questions than others.
+Although students will typically raise their hands if they are stuck with an exercise, some are more active in asking questions than others and we always have quick glances at their screens to see how they’re coping.
 When someone is stuck, we'll look deeper into what they're doing and provide one-on-one feedback.

 ### Specific requirements
 Given the above, we have some additional requirements for teleconferencing tools: